rklymentiev/py-for-neuro/slides/chapter2_02_functions.md

 type: slides
 ---

-# Working with functions
+# Writing custom functions

+Notes: A function is a block of code which only runs when it is called.
+You can pass data, known as parameters, into a function.
+A function can return data as a result.

 ---

 # Functions

-A function is a block of code which only runs when it is called.
-You can pass data, known as parameters, into a function.
-A function can return data as a result.

-**General form**:
+#### General form:
 ```python
 def my_new_function(some_argument1, some_argument2):
     do something
     return something
 ```
+#### Example:
 ```python
 def mean(input_list):
     nominator = sum(input_list)